Wednesday, April 29, 2026

 Room – Osgoode East.

-Opening Remarks: Harry Tseng, Ambassador of Taiwan to Canada
+Opening Remarks: H.E.
+Harry Tseng, Ambassador of Taiwan to Canada

 Moderator: Shannon Joseph, Chair, Energy for a Secure Future